-Letter grades on file with the Registrar at the end of a semester are final unless an error in calculating the grade is discovered.
-If so, the instructor must file a grade change form, explaining the error.
-This form requires the approval of the department chair and is then processed by the Registrar.
+Letter grades on file with the Registrar at the end of a semester are final unless an error in calculating the grade or a data entry error is discovered.
+If so, the instructor must file a grade change request, explaining the error.
+This request requires the approval of the department chair and is then processed by the Registrar's Office.
 Grade changes not consistent with academic policy will be reviewed by the appropriate dean.
 The student will receive an email alerting them to the grade change.
 Permitting a student to submit missing work or extra credit to improve a grade is not acceptable.

 It is the student's responsibility to call the instructor's attention to a possible grading error in a timely manner, typically during the semester following that in which the questioned grade was received.
 If twelve months have elapsed since the grade was issued, no grade change will be made.

 A grievance may only be submitted when a specific academic decision or action has affected the student's final course grade and has:

 - departed from the criteria for determining grades as described in the course syllabus, and/or